danjferguson/devsecops/how-to/start-git.md

 This guide assumes you have an understanding of the environment configured in the ![Windows DevOps System Setup](https://github.com/danjferguson/devopsbydan/blob/master/how-to/setup-win-devops.md) guide.

-## Authenticating with SSH

-Starting each VS session, to avoid having to enter a password each time you git pull and git push, load your SSH Key.

-`eval $(ssh-agent -s)`

-Next, enter the below that will prompt you for the SSH Key Password.

-`ssh-add`

-You will see 'Identity added' with a path.

 ## Git Pull, Git Commit and Git Push

 First make sure you are root directory of the repository, in this case devopsbydan.